-According to the Office of Financial and Insurance Services, the bill would increase the regulatory responsibilities of the Office by imposing additional requirements on the 1,500 insurance companies already regulated, which could increase costs.
-Additionally, the bill would require the promulgation of new guidelines, which would impose implementation costs.
-There is no information available as to what these costs would be.
+According to the Office of Financial and Insurance Services, the bill increases the regulatory responsibilities of the Office by imposing additional requirements on the 1,500 insurance companies already regulated, which might increase costs.
+Additionally, the bill requires the promulgation of new guidelines, which involves implementation costs.
+There is no information available as to the amount of these costs.

-Fiscal Analyst: M. Tyszkiewicz
+Fiscal Analyst: Maria Tyszkiewicz